saplumbaga/jquery.pan/README.md

 Features:

 - Automatically add zoom and pan to any images or elements with images
-- Auto-apn alongside pointer movement
+- Auto-pan alongside pointer movement
 - Zoom in and out support.
 You can increase or decrease the zoom level with specific buttons or with the mouse wheel
 - Support for mobile devices.
-You can pan dragging the zoomed image
+You can pan by dragging the zoomed image
 - Support from IE8+ and modern desktop and mobile browsers

 ## Getting Started

 Include jQuery and the plugin on a page and initialize the plugin.
 See a working demo at [https://jmalarcon.github.io/jquery.pan/](https://jmalarcon.github.io/jquery.pan/) or check the `index.html` page of this repository.
+You can also use it as a dependency with npm by simply writing:

+´´´
+npm i jquery.pan
+´´´

 Works with all versions of jQuery, from 1.x to the latest ones.